xem/3DShomebrew/README.md

 Here's what you need to buy to get started:

-- A Nintendo 3DS / 2DS console with a firmware version between 4.0.0-7 and 9.2.0-20 + a SD card.
+- A Nintendo 3DS / 2DS console with a firmware version between 4.0.0-7 and 9.2.0-20 + a SD card.<br>
-or
+or <br>
 - A New 3DS with a firmware between 9.0.0-20 and 9.2.0-20 + a micro SD card.
 - An SD / microSD card reader.
 - A copy of the 3DS game "Cubic Ninja" (new or used).